Milen Manoj Earath: Education

+In June 2024, Earath completed a five-year Specialist Diploma in Piano Performance with Prof. Tatiana Zelikman at the Gnessin Russian Academy of Music in Moscow, and graduated with first-class honours.
+He is currently pursuing a Master of Performance at the Guildhall School of Music and Drama in London, studying with Prof. Ronan O'Hora.

 Career

+Domestic

-Earath's first exposure to a piano competition was at age 12 in the 2013 MusiQuest, an all-India piano competition in Pune.
+Earath's first experience of a piano competition was at age 12 in the 2013 MusiQuest, an all-India piano competition in Pune.
 He won first place in the advanced division for ages up to 25, winning an acoustic piano and a scholarship for a summer camp in the International Institute for Young Musicians in Kansas.

+Earath at a piano concert in Anushaktinagar, hosted by the DAE Cultural Centre, 2017.

-In 2014, he was a semi-finalist and the winner of the "Audience Favorite Prize" at "Conbrio" Mumbai, a national level piano competition for ages up to 35.
+In 2014, Earath was a semi-finalist and the winner of the "Audience Favorite Prize" at "Conbrio" Mumbai, a national level piano competition for ages up to 35.